Big Stone Gap Rebels

 The Big Stone Gap Rebels were a minor league baseball team based in Big Stone Gap, Virginia.
-From 1949 to 1953, Big Stone Gap played exclusively as members of the Class D level Mountain States League, qualifying for the league playoffs in 1950 and 1952.
+From 1949 to 1953, the Rebels played exclusively as members of the Class D level Mountain States League, qualifying for the league playoffs in 1950 and 1952.
 The Big Stone Gap Rebels were a minor league affiliate of the New York Giants in 1952.
 Big Stone gap hosted home minor league games at Bullitt Park.